 Many NTA tour operators can provide customized travel insurance products, offering travelers the peace of mind — about cancelation, illness or injury — they need.
 The variety of comprehensive insurance products is yet another way that NTA tour operators stand head and shoulders above the competition.

-NTA’s Trip Planner publications are designed to introduce specific types of travel buyers, such as group leaders and student travel planners, to NTA members.
+NTA’s Trip Planner for Group Leaders publication is designed to introduce group travel buyers to NTA members.
 They help educate buyers about the diverse products offered by the association’s tour operator, tour supplier and DMO members.

-You can view our current Trip Planner series here.
+You can view our current Trip Planner for Group Leaders here.

 Routes of Faith is the quarterly publication of Faith Travel Association, blending articles that educate as well as share the many destinations offered by FTA members.
 It works to bridge the gap between our tour operators, suppliers, agents and DMOs with faith leaders around the world.
 By offering stories that inspire leaders of all faiths to promote travel as a tool for spiritual growth, we help churches enjoy greater cultural awareness and growth.
 Routes of Faith also provides articles that educate readers to new and innovative ways to travel, including eco-friendly and sustainable trends.

 You can view the latest issue of Routes of Faith here.

 - NTA has provided us the research and atmosphere to brainstorm new ways of doing things and fresh additions to trips, which has led to successful business development.
 Rachel Ranck, WorldStrides, NTA member since 1985